Skip to content

 3.6.2 Update the data

 The dashboards update the data when they are being opened.
 Once open, the dashboards don’t automatically update by default.
-To retrieve the latest data, click on the refresh button on the top right.

 3.6.3 Show and hide data in a graph